vb-pogribnyi/OpenCircle/Open Circle.md

                                     pool2_size,
                                     ks1, ks2
                                 )

-    def run_train_model_small(ch1, ch2, ch3, ch4,
-                        ks1, ks2, ks3):
-        try:
-            parameters = {
-                "ch1": ch1,
-                'ch2': ch2,
-                'ch3': ch3,
-                'ch4': ch4,
-                'ks1': ks1,
-                'ks2': ks2,
-                'ks3': ks3
-            }
-            model = models.SmallWin(parameters).to(device)
-            train_model(model, parameters, train_dataloader)
-        except Exception as e:
-             print(e)

-    for ch1 in [4]:
-        for ch2 in [4]:
-            for ch3 in [2, 4]:
-                for ch4 in [2, 4]:
-                    for ks1 in [3]:
-                        for ks2 in [3, 5]:
-                            for ks3 in [5]:
-                                run_train_model_small(
-                                    ch1, ch2, ch3, ch4,
-                                    ks1, ks2, ks3
-                                )
 ```

 After a while, we get another set of trained models.
 For me, if I visualize the weights, it looks something like this:

 ![filters_21](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_21.png)

+Or for another model:

 ![filters_31](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_31.png)

-These are the samples from the first layer of different models.
 Here is what the second layer look like:

 ![filters_22](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_22.png)

+Another model:

 ![filters_32](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_32.png)

 This looks much better.
-All the filters are symmetric, and the pattern (distribution of lighter and darker parts) is clear.
+All the filters are symmetric, and the pattern  is clear.
 We can move on to exploring the dense network part.

 ### 4.4 Dense layers